NINJA CPA Review Framework

 Don't want to take notes?
 Print out the NINJA Notes instead and take notes in the margins instead, as needed.

 Hammer Non-Stop MCQ (from your “main” course CPA Test Bank or NINJA MCQ).

-NINJA CPA Review as a Supplement Path: If this is your first time taking this exam, then do Non-Stop MCQ with your CPA Test Bank, and then in the review phase (A – All Comes Together), then you switch to NINJA and work backward, beginning with your weakest topic.
+If this is your first time taking this exam, do Non-Stop MCQ with your CPA Test Bank, and then in the review phase (A – All Comes Together), switch to NINJA and work backward, beginning with your weakest topic.

 If this is a retake OR you've found yourself memorizing your course questions, then switch 100% over to NINJA MCQ for this phase.
-When it comes time to do the SIMS, switch back and forth according to which software you like better.
+When it comes time for simulations, switch back and forth according to which software you like better.